Car brand reviews

-German prestige car brand BMW makes more than just luxury saloons: it builds hatchbacks and hybrids too.
-Is it worthy of your attention?
+BMW is a prestigious German car brand that makes more than just luxury saloons: it builds hatchbacks, SUVs and hybrids, too.
+Is BMW worthy of your attention?

 BMW is one of the world's best-known makers of prestige cars.
 It has a reputation for focusing on the driver's enjoyment behind the wheel.